Waziup/waziup.io/content/case-study/cattle-rustling/index.md

 **Power supply:** Our device is powered by 4-AA batteries for more than 1 year life time.

 **Easy setup and Installation:** Our devices are easy to setup and install with limited configuration

-**Applications**
-- Livestock positioning
-- Combat cattle rusting
-- Livestock activity tracking (extendable)

-{{<line_break>}}
-**Comments on current flyers:**
-1. “Technology Ecosystem” instead of “Ecosystem”
-2. How does it looks if we add “Technology Ecosystem” at the middle of four box sensor, gateway, could and farm manager.
-3. Combine the “Why” and “How” on section rather
-    - Add “How it works” on last section
-4. There should be a line “ from Cloud to Farm Manager”
-5. LoRa logo could be smaller
-6. Delete “Plug and Play” part of 2nd page
-7. How does it will looks like if bullet points of specification is align
-81. Please see additional pictures in the drop box same folder.
-Just one picture.
-9. The logo of box, Power, Easy to setup on 2 page could be “smaller”